 The other type of puzzle comes in the form of arcade machines that will give you an aerial view of a locked room and instructs you to kill all of the enemies in that room before proceeding.
 There will always be a smart way to do things, often allowing you to kill all of the enemies in a couple moves.
 These are also fun, but I found that even when things didn’t go as plan, it was too easy just to defeat all of the enemies by going in guns blazing.

 There is a better story here than there is a game.
 If you are looking for a twisted, original, horror themed tale, Danganronpa Another Episode has a great one to tell.
 It will keep you guessing throughout with visually stimulating environments and cutscenes.
-While the gameplay will be entertaining at first, it will quickly become just a means to get to the next story section.Note: The Danganronpa Another Episode: Ultra Despair Girls review was written based on a digital PlayStation Vita version of the game, provided for review purposes.
+While the gameplay will be entertaining at first, it will quickly become just a means to get to the next story section.Note: Danganronpa Another Episode: Ultra Despair Girls was reviewed on PlayStation Vita.
+A digital copy of the game provided by the publisher.